i80and/minio-docs/source/kubernetes/minio-kubernetes-overview.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Use the :mc-cmd:`kubectl minio tenant create` command to create the MinIO
-tenant.
+Tenant.

 The following example creates a 4-node MinIO deployment with a
 total capacity of 16Ti across 16 drives.

 .. code-block:: shell